billdueber/roblib2/content/post/writing-and-thinking.md

 I’m a firm believer that thinking without writing is just sloppy thinking.
 By that measure, I’ve been doing an enormous amount  of slopping thinking.

 Thinking in my head is an expansive process, and valuable for that.
 But writing forces _choices_.
 It forces _decisions_.
-I learned this the way most people do: by watching [Wonder Boys]([Wonder Boys (2000) - IMDb](http://www.imdb.com/title/tt0185014/)).
+I learned this the way most people do: by watching [Wonder Boys](http://www.imdb.com/title/tt0185014/).
 But I also found it to be true for me.

 ## Future Bill
 When I write, I’m basically making a series of arguments.
 And I’m making them to my hypothetical reader and full-time nemesis, Future Bill.